Obesity: What should you know

 Behavioural therapy

-• Cognitive behavioural therapy includes counselling and supportive therapy which helps to manage all the mental stress and addresses mental and psychological factors.
+• Cognitive-behavioural therapy includes counselling and supportive therapy which helps manage all the mental stress and address mental and psychological factors.

 Medication